404notphil/PAWKIT/README.md

 (membrane, that is).
 In the case of a drum kit, the two zones correspond to the snare drum and the kick drum.
 The dynamic level of each hit
 (the volume, basically) is determined by where you tap on the Y axis.
+If you'd like a more detailed overview of the app, along with a demo, [watch this video!](https://youtu.be/RQXtMMSJ8G4)

 # Under the hood